Follow

 Image: Microsoft

 You can also click the “More options” menu.
-From here, you can choose to “Remove line breaks” from your text or enable “Automatically copy text” for a faster experience.
+From here, choose to “Remove line breaks” from your text or turn on “Automatically copy text” to work faster.

 Reference: Microsoft blog